Raghuram Rajan against excluding food inflation while setting benchmark interest rates - OrissaPOST

 Chief Economic Advisor V Anantha Nageswaran in the Economic Survey 2023-24 had pitched for excluding food inflation from the rate setting calls, saying that the monetary policy has no bearing on the prices of food items, which are dictated by supply side pressures.

-Rajan, who is currently a professor of finance at US-based Chicago Booth, said the argument against excluding food inflation is that ‘you cannot affect it’.
+Rajan, who is currently a professor of finance at US-based Chicago Booth School, said the argument against excluding food inflation is that ‘you cannot affect it’.

 “You cannot affect food prices in the short run, but if food prices stay high for a long time that does imply there are constraints on producing food relative to the demand, which means to balance that you have to bring down inflation in other areas, which is what the central banks can do,” the eminent economist said.